cupid-ide/cupid/nuopcdocs/generic.rst

 *(Required, User Provided)*

-Advertise fields in import/export states using ``NUOPC_StateAdvertiseField`` and/or ``NUOPC_StateAdvertiseFields``.
-These methods require a Standard Name for the field, and the Standard Name must appear in the NUOPC Field Dictionary or a runtime error is generated.
+Advertise fields in import/export states using ``NUOPC_Advertise``.
+This method requires a Standard Name for the field, and the Standard Name must appear in the NUOPC Field Dictionary or a runtime error is generated.

-``NUOPC_StateAdvertiseField`` accepts a ``TransferOfferGeomObject`` argument which may be one of:
+``NUOPC_Advertise`` accepts a ``TransferOfferGeomObject`` argument which may be one of:

     * "will provide" (default) - The field will provide its own geom object (Grid/Mesh/XGrid/LocStream)